mattarderne/rdrn.dev/training.md

 exclude: true
 ---

-> I love teaching, and offer educational services to better enable data teams.
+> I am passionate about teaching, and offer educational services to better enable data teams.

 I teach working professionals the basics of **Excel, SQL** and **Data Vizualization** as an instructor on the [General Assembly Data Analytics](https://generalassemb.ly/education/data-analytics) course.

-Beyond that, I get your team of data analysts, product managers and developers up to speed on the Modern Data Analytics Stack.
+Beyond that, I can get your team of data analysts, product managers and developers up to speed on the Modern Data Analytics Stack.

-Drop me an email to tailor a workshop and for details on availability and pricing!
+Drop me an email to tailor a workshop and for details on availability and pricing.

-For example, a curriculum might look like this:
+An example curriculum might look like this:

 ## Curriculum